 Glucose Tolerance Testing is performed in the Dodson Outpatient Lab but requires an appointment.
 Testing is performed Monday – Friday at 7:00 am.
 To make an appointment, please call 682-885-1095 Monday – Friday during our regular business hours of 7:00 am – 5:00 pm.

 Sweat Chloride Testing can be performed in the Dodson Outpatient Lab and requires an appointment.
-Testing can be scheduled for Monday – Friday at 9:00 am, 1:00 pm, or 2:00 pm.
+Testing can be scheduled for Monday – Friday at 9:00 am or 1:00 pm.
 To make an appointment, please call 682-885-1095 Monday – Friday during our regular business hours of 7:00 am – 5:00 pm.